leonardo-collazo/leonardo-collazo/README.md

-## 🎮 Game and Web Developer 🌐
+## 🌐 Web and Game Developer 🎮

 ### 📚  Studies  📚
-👨‍🎓 4th year university student of Computer Engineering with an academic index of 4.95/5.<br/>
+👨‍🎓 4th year university student of Computer Engineering with a GPA of 4.95/5.<br/>
 👨‍💻 Several courses taken, whose certificates are listed in the "Licenses & certifications" section.<br/>
 🗽 English proficiency level C2.